General

 - The "tutorial" link opens a detailed guide on the chosen catalog and offers practical tips for component selection.

-(1) A section on the left with a "save" button,
+(A) A section on the left with a "save" button,

-(2) A section on the right for uploading an OC file,
+(B) A section on the right for uploading an OC file,

-(3) A section below for uploading a Zemax file.
+(C) A section below for uploading a Zemax file.

-This page is also the default landing page of the software.
+Remember that this page is also the default landing page of the software.

 The quickest way to save your input parameters is to click the "save" button directly.
 The parameters are then downloaded to your computer’s "Downloads" folder as a file named optical-calculation_"userLogin".oc, where "userLogin" is a simplified version of your email (dots and @ removed).